Flotomate/product_docs/source/admin/admin-organization.rst

 Account
 =======

-Flotomate has the account section where you can maintain the company’s profile.
+Motadata has the account section where you can maintain the company’s profile.

 .. note:: Managing company details requires you to have Administrative